 INVESTIGATOR GUIDANCE SERIES Advertisements An investigator must recruit participants generally rather than from those students enrolled in a course taught by the investigator or others involved in the study.
 For example, advertisements should be posted in a general area in the school or department.
-Advertisements must also adhere to the University of Utah IRB policy (see Investigator Guidance Series: Advertisements).
+Advertisements must also adhere to the University of Utah IRB policy regarding recruitment (see Investigator Guidance Series: Recruitment Methods).
 Additional Considerations Confidentiality The University setting may provide opportunities to conduct research involving the collection of data on sensitive subjects such as mental health, sexual activity, or the use of illicit drugs or alcohol.
-This type of research may present confidentiality risks, particularly in the close environment of the university setting.
+This type of research may present confidentiality risks particularly in the close environment of the university setting.
 Participants should be made aware of these risks in the consent process and the informed consent document.
 Age of Consent Individuals under the age of 18 are considered children (exceptions are described in the Investigator Guidance Series: Research Involving Children) and are subject to additional regulatory protections.
-Generally, children are required to have parental permission and provide assent (children age 7 and up) before participating in research.
+Generally, children are required to have parental permission and provide assent before participating in research.
 Investigators need to consider that some university students are not 18 years old and cannot provide consent to participate in research without first obtaining parental permission.
 Student-Athletes: Compensation for Participation It has become common for institutions to use student-athletes in studies specifically related to the conditions under which student-athletes participate.
 Such research is important but must be balanced with protecting the student-athletes' eligibility to participate in collegiate sports.
 Providing compensation to student-athletes for participation in research studies is allowed provided the study does not violate any NCAA rules or regulations or jeopardizes a student-athlete's eligibility.
 The investigator should consult with the NCAA Faculty Athletics Representative as needed.
 Family Educational Rights and Privacy Act (FERPA) FERPA seeks to ensure student rights in education including student information privacy.
 However, FERPA regulations permit educational agencies and institutions to disclose personal identifiable information from education records without consent under specific conditions for research studies.
 If you intend to obtain information from student records, verification of privacy protection signed by a representative of the school or institution must confirm the study's adherence to FERPA and provide the determination regarding whether written consent to disclose student information is required.
 The verification should be included with your IRB submission.
 Please see the IRB website for the Privacy Protection Verification for Research Conducted in Schools form.
 The verification should be included with your IRB submission.
-Student-Employees In the event that student(s) may also be employed by the University of Utah, the investigator should be aware that there are restrictions on investigators enrolling employees in greater-than minimal risk research.
-Employees may not enroll in research that is designated "greater-than-minimal risk" by an IRB if 1) they are directly supervised by an investigator (principal or coinvestigator) of the research; 2) their direct supervisor reports to an investigator (principal or co-investigator) of the research.
-If applicable, the application should be clear that student-employees who report directly to an investigator or who reports directly someone who directly reports to an investigator will be excluded from enrollment.
-For more information, please see IGS: Recruitment and Enrollment of Employees.
 Points to Address New Study Application:

-1. Participants Page: Select "Students, staff, or faculty of the research institution.
-The Vulnerable Populations Page will automatically populate for you to complete.
-Please contact the IRB Office at (801) 581-3655 or irb@hsc.utah.edu for additional guidance.
-INVESTIGATOR GUIDANCE SERIES 2.
-Vuln able Populations Page: Complete all the sections on this page as the y apply to ctudon os a vulnorable population 3.
+- 1. Participants Page: Select "Students, staff, or faculty of the research institution.
+The Vulnerable Populations Page will automatically populate for you to complete. - 2.
+Vulnerable Populations Page: Complete all the sections on this page as they apply to students as a vulnerable population. - 3.
 Documents and Attachments Page: Attach the Privacy Protection Verification for Research Conducted in Schools under "Other Documents.
-Consent Document:
+Please contact the IRB Office at (801) 581-3655 or irb@hsc.utah.edu for additional guidance. any.